 The Harborne Walkway is a 1.5 mile stretch which runs from Forest Drive and Park Hill Road Harborne entrances to Summerfield Park.
-It is a linear park and the responsibility of the Council Parks’ Department.
+It is a linear park and the responsibility of the Council Parks Department.
 It passes by allotments and the Harborne Bird Sanctuary following the old railway line.
 It’s a nice atmospheric stroll with shady woodland, embankments, wide verges and across or under 6 bridges.
-The path is well surfaced and forms part of a route easy and safe for cyclists and walkers which carries on into Summerfield Park.
+The path is well surfaced and forms part of an easy route, safe for cyclists and walkers, which carries on into Summerfield Park.

 The Friends formed – to liaise with each other and do practical things, including volunteer litter picking; to support the improvement of The Walkway; to encourage considerate use by the different categories of Walkway users – different in terms of age, culture, enthusiasm for walking, with and without dogs, jogging, cycling and with particular consideration for the interests of children and those with disabilities.

-The Friends are also a voice for the Walkway to support and encourage the City Council and liaise with them in terms of cleaning and maintenance issues; to liaise with the local police in relation to security and antisocial behaviour issues; to organise occasional events.
-The group aims to become a forum for raising thoughts and ideas for the Walkway and its improvement.
+The Friends are a voice for the Walkway to support and encourage the City Council and liaise with them in terms of safety , gardening , cleaning and maintenance issues; to liaise with the local police in relation to security and antisocial behaviour issues; to organise occasional events.
+The group aims to be a forum for raising thoughts and ideas for the Walkway and its improvement.

 Friends of Harborne Walkway – Frequently Asked Questions